Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 - in your browser, go to [http://localhost:3000](http://localhost:3000) to see the React application
 ### Production environment

-TODO

-For the MariaDB in the non-realtime server, create another client:
+During this project the backend and databases were installed on Ubuntu 20.04 servers following the aforementioned instructions and [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-20-04).

+A free domain name was acquired via [Freenom](https://www.freenom.com/).
+[Nginx](https://www.nginx.com/) was used as a reverse-proxy server for the backend application and configured with SSL with [Let's Encrypt certificate obtained with Certbot](https://letsencrypt.org/).
+[PM2 daemon process manager](https://pm2.keymetrics.io/) was used for making the node applications run as services in the background.

+The MariaDB non-realtime database system was running on another server (private IP), whereas the Node.js backend and RethinkDB realtime database system were running on another server (public IP).
+For the MariaDB in the non-realtime server, in addition to the previous steps, define the nrt_user accordingly:
 ```
-CREATE USER 'web_server' IDENTIFIED BY 'web';
+CREATE USER 'nrt_user' IDENTIFIED BY 'nrt_user_password';
-GRANT USAGE ON *.* TO 'web_server'@'%' IDENTIFIED BY 'web';
+GRANT USAGE ON *.* TO 'nrt_user'@'%' IDENTIFIED BY 'nrt_user_password';
-GRANT SELECT ON senior_monitoring.* TO 'web_server'@'%';
+GRANT SELECT ON senior_monitoring.* TO 'nrt_user'@'%';
 ```

+A couple of tweaks were made in the backend code.
+The src/realtime_db/rt_mqtt_client was started as separate node processes managed by PM2 (and not inside the monitorserver.js file, for instance).
+Clearing the detections from the database was handled as a separate service as well, and not in the src/realtime_db_monitor_tenants.js file.

-Mobile version of the app can be found here: https://github.com/Marski96/Bluetooth_beacons_mobile
+Mobile version of the app can be found here: https://github.com/Vanhusmonitorointiprojekti/Bluetooth_beacons_mobile

 <!-- How to use -->
 ## How to use